 DNA methylation has been thought to be an underlying molecular mechanism that may account for the effect of dietary factors on the development and prevention of heart disease.
 DNA methylation is an epigenetic process that provides "marks" in the genome by which genes are set to be transcriptionally activated or silenced.
 Epigenomic marks are heritable but are also responsive to environmental shifts, such as changes in nutritional status, and are especially vulnerable during development.
 S-adenosylmethionine is the methyl group donor for DNA methylation and several nutrients are required for the production of S-adenosylmethionine.
 These methyl nutrients include vitamins (folate, riboflavin, vitamin B12, vitamin B6, choline) and amino acids (methionine, cysteine, serine, glycine).
 As such, imbalances in the metabolism of these nutrients have the potential to affect DNA methylation.

-J Allergy Clin Immunol.
+J Allergy Clinical Immunology.
 2014.
 Asthma, allergy, and responses to methyl donor supplements and nutrients.
 Although environmental factors influence the development of atopic disease, dietary changes might partially explain the high burden of atopic disease.
 Potential mechanisms through which diet is suspected to effect asthma and allergy susceptibility are through epigenetic changes, including DNA methylation.
 Dietary methyl donors are important in the one-carbon metabolic pathway that is essential for DNA methylation.
 Findings from both observational studies and interventional trials of dietary methyl donor supplementation on the development and treatment of asthma and allergy have produced mixed results.